GM rethinks planned stake in electric vehicle maker Nikola | Business | Journal Gazette

 Associated Press

-NEW YORK -- General Motors will not be taking a stake in the electric vehicle company Nikola, and the company said Monday that it was scuttling one of its marquee vehicles, an electric and hydrogen-powered pickup, after GM pulled technological support from the project.
+NEW YORK – General Motors will not be taking a stake in the electric vehicle company Nikola, and the company said Monday it was scuttling one of its marquee vehicles, an electric and hydrogen-powered pickup, after GM pulled technological support from the project.

 Shares of Nikola plunged 24%.